Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies: Discussion and Conclusions

+\textit{Takeaway.} We argue that inaccurate labels are not necessarily the developers' fault but that better guidance and education are required to help them match app practices to labels.

-\paragraph{Divergent Incentive Models} Privacy policies have become a standard and accepted part of notice and consent laws, and failure to provide an accurate and comprehensive privacy policy could lead to serious legal consequences.
+\paragraph{\textbf{Divergent Incentive Models}} Privacy policies have become a standard and accepted part of notice and consent laws, and failure to provide an accurate and comprehensive privacy policy could lead to serious legal consequences.
 Companies are well incentivized to provide broad privacy policies that provide legal cover for their data collection practices in a way that protects them from any jeopardy, including hiring lawyers and other policy experts to craft and review them.
-Given their length and legal jargon, research continually shows that privacy polices are neither well understood~\cite{reidenberg:2015} nor actively reviewed by most users~\cite{jensen:2004}.
-In contrast, privacy labels are now forward facing, published directly on the App Store without needing to follow any links to review.
-Recent results by Garg et al.~\cite{Garg:2022} have even suggested that the privacy labels can reduce app demand in cases of collecting sensitive information.
-The incentive for privacy labels may be an economic one rather than a legal one, and these diverging incentive models may help explain some of the large differences we observed between privacy policies and privacy labels.

-This may change, and it is reasonable to consider that privacy labels should face the same regulatory scrutiny as privacy policies due to their role.
-One could also argue that privacy label information content could be expanded to include more explicit details about data collection behaviors, some of which may indeed be crucial to users for making meaningful and informed decisions about whether to install an app on their personal computing devices.
-However, balance is needed as adding too much information contradicts the goal of privacy labels to provide a succinct and readable description of the app behavior without needing to read the privacy policy.
-Unfortunately it appears that privacy labels suffer from the transparency paradox~\cite{Nissenbaum:2011}: the inherent conflict between transparency of textual meaning and the transparency of information-handling practices.
+Given their length and legal jargon, research shows that privacy policies are neither well understood~\cite{reidenberg:2015} nor actively reviewed by most users~\cite{jensen:2004}.
+In contrast, privacy labels are now forward-facing and published directly on the App Store without needing to follow any links to review.
+Recent results by Garg et al.~\cite{Garg:2022} have even suggested that privacy labels can reduce app demand in cases of collecting sensitive information.
+The incentive for privacy labels may be an economic rather than a legal one, and these diverging incentive models may help explain some of the large differences we observed between privacy policies and privacy labels.
+This setup may change, and it is reasonable to consider that privacy labels should face the same regulatory scrutiny as privacy policies due to their role.
+One could also argue that Apple can expand privacy labels to include more explicit details about data collection behaviors, some of which may indeed be crucial to users for making meaningful and informed decisions about whether to install an app on their computing devices.
+However, we need balance as adding too much information contradicts the goal of privacy labels to provide a succinct and readable description of the app behavior without needing to read the privacy policy.

+\textit{Takeaway.} Unfortunately, privacy labels appear to suffer from the transparency paradox~\cite{Nissenbaum:2011}: the inherent conflict between the transparency of textual meaning and the transparency of data-handling practices.